-In this edition we’ll be taking a look at what our long standing and extremely experienced Marmot Guide, Merv Capewell is riding: namely a beautiful custom spec’d Condor.
-He and his wife Jane run a B&B, (Clos du Magnolia) and gite business in the stunning Languedoc, when not supporting our cyclists on the road, so has a lovely long season for cycling locally.
+In this edition we’ll be taking a look at what our long standing and extremely experienced Marmot Tours Guide, Merv Capewell, is riding: namely a beautiful custom spec’d Condor.
+When not supporting our cyclists on the road, Merv and his wife Jane run a B&B, and gite business (Clos du Magnolia) in the stunning Languedoc, so he has a lovely long season for cycling locally.

 “At the heart of a bicycle is the frame.
 It is the soul of the machine.
 It is one of the most expensive parts and the part that will give your ride its character, its feel and its purpose” Condor